-What’s the Best Outdoor Furniture Material?
+What is the Best Patio Furniture Material?

-Wrought Iron Dining Set
+Wrought Iron Conversation Set

 Cast Aluminum Dining Set

 Generally speaking, rattan and wicker sofas, wooden bistro sets and plastic benches hold less heat than most metal furnishings.
 As such, they’re a popular choice for those living in warmer climates.
 Keep in mind, however, that the intense UV rays and extreme humidity in these areas can sometimes cause these finishes to warp or fade over time.

 Tall outdoor umbrellas, canopies and other shade ideas can shield your patio furniture from some of the harmful effects of direct sunlight.
 If you live in an especially hot region and want to add aluminum conversation sets and plastic dining pieces to your patio layout, consider using automated features like outdoor fans and air conditioners to keep your furniture from melting or overheating.